City Hall Mural

 Resources:

-These links and documents come from a variety of sources, including the Reframe: City Hall Mural process, earlier events around the City Hall Mural, and other local initiatives related to civic memory.
+These links and documents come from a variety of sources, including the Reframe: City Hall Mural process, events around the City Hall Mural, and other local initiatives related to civic memory.

-- CHM Feedback Activity Sheet (to print) / Actividad de interpretacion (para imprimir)
+- Feedback Activity Sheet (English / Español)

-- CHM Feedback Activity Background Resources
+- Feedback Activity Background Resources

 - Indigenous Resource Guide